reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 100. [Bypass file access control vulnerability on a DoD website](https://hackerone.com/reports/203311) to U.S. Dept Of Defense - 6 upvotes, $0
 101. [Remote file inclusion vulnerability on a DoD website](https://hackerone.com/reports/208481) to U.S. Dept Of Defense - 6 upvotes, $0
 102. [HTML injection vulnerability on a DoD website](https://hackerone.com/reports/191902) to U.S. Dept Of Defense - 6 upvotes, $0
-103. [Reflected XSS in a DoD Website](https://hackerone.com/reports/217108) to U.S. Dept Of Defense - 6 upvotes, $0
+103. [Reflected XSS on a DoD website](https://hackerone.com/reports/184750) to U.S. Dept Of Defense - 6 upvotes, $0
-104. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189069) to U.S. Dept Of Defense - 6 upvotes, $0
+104. [Reflected XSS in a DoD Website](https://hackerone.com/reports/217108) to U.S. Dept Of Defense - 6 upvotes, $0
-105. [Server-side include injection vulnerability in a DoD website](https://hackerone.com/reports/192931) to U.S. Dept Of Defense - 6 upvotes, $0
+105. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189069) to U.S. Dept Of Defense - 6 upvotes, $0
-106. [Arbitary file download vulnerability on a DoD website](https://hackerone.com/reports/230870) to U.S. Dept Of Defense - 6 upvotes, $0
+106. [Server-side include injection vulnerability in a DoD website](https://hackerone.com/reports/192931) to U.S. Dept Of Defense - 6 upvotes, $0
-107. [Limited code execution vulnerability on a DoD website](https://hackerone.com/reports/229199) to U.S. Dept Of Defense - 6 upvotes, $0
+107. [Arbitary file download vulnerability on a DoD website](https://hackerone.com/reports/230870) to U.S. Dept Of Defense - 6 upvotes, $0
-108. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/226427) to U.S. Dept Of Defense - 6 upvotes, $0
+108. [Limited code execution vulnerability on a DoD website](https://hackerone.com/reports/229199) to U.S. Dept Of Defense - 6 upvotes, $0
-109. [██████ Authenticated User Data Disclosure](https://hackerone.com/reports/587214) to U.S. Dept Of Defense - 6 upvotes, $0
+109. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/226427) to U.S. Dept Of Defense - 6 upvotes, $0
-110. [Information Disclosure (can access all ███s) within ███████ view █████████ Portal](https://hackerone.com/reports/484377) to U.S. Dept Of Defense - 6 upvotes, $0
+110. [██████ Authenticated User Data Disclosure](https://hackerone.com/reports/587214) to U.S. Dept Of Defense - 6 upvotes, $0
-111. [Out-of-date Version (Apache)](https://hackerone.com/reports/184877) to U.S. Dept Of Defense - 6 upvotes, $0
+111. [Information Disclosure (can access all ███s) within ███████ view █████████ Portal](https://hackerone.com/reports/484377) to U.S. Dept Of Defense - 6 upvotes, $0
-112. [Open FTP on ███](https://hackerone.com/reports/197976) to U.S. Dept Of Defense - 6 upvotes, $0
+112. [Out-of-date Version (Apache)](https://hackerone.com/reports/184877) to U.S. Dept Of Defense - 6 upvotes, $0
-113. [Default page exposes admin functions and all metods and classes available. on https://██████/█████/dwr/index.html](https://hackerone.com/reports/214800) to U.S. Dept Of Defense - 6 upvotes, $0
+113. [Open FTP on ███](https://hackerone.com/reports/197976) to U.S. Dept Of Defense - 6 upvotes, $0
-114. [Exposed ███████ Administrative Interface (ColdFusion 11)](https://hackerone.com/reports/223948) to U.S. Dept Of Defense - 6 upvotes, $0
+114. [Default page exposes admin functions and all metods and classes available. on https://██████/█████/dwr/index.html](https://hackerone.com/reports/214800) to U.S. Dept Of Defense - 6 upvotes, $0
-115. [Admin Salt Leakage on DoD site.](https://hackerone.com/reports/241116) to U.S. Dept Of Defense - 6 upvotes, $0
+115. [Exposed ███████ Administrative Interface (ColdFusion 11)](https://hackerone.com/reports/223948) to U.S. Dept Of Defense - 6 upvotes, $0
-116. [Partial PII leakage due to public set gitlab](https://hackerone.com/reports/375091) to U.S. Dept Of Defense - 6 upvotes, $0
+116. [Admin Salt Leakage on DoD site.](https://hackerone.com/reports/241116) to U.S. Dept Of Defense - 6 upvotes, $0
-117. [[███]](https://hackerone.com/reports/484801) to U.S. Dept Of Defense - 6 upvotes, $0
+117. [Partial PII leakage due to public set gitlab](https://hackerone.com/reports/375091) to U.S. Dept Of Defense - 6 upvotes, $0
-118. [[█████] Get all tickets (IDOR)](https://hackerone.com/reports/498351) to U.S. Dept Of Defense - 6 upvotes, $0
+118. [[███]](https://hackerone.com/reports/484801) to U.S. Dept Of Defense - 6 upvotes, $0
-119. [██████████ bruteforceable RIC Codes allowing information on contracts](https://hackerone.com/reports/647409) to U.S. Dept Of Defense - 6 upvotes, $0
+119. [[█████] Get all tickets (IDOR)](https://hackerone.com/reports/498351) to U.S. Dept Of Defense - 6 upvotes, $0
-120. [[█████] Reflected GET XSS](https://hackerone.com/reports/648348) to U.S. Dept Of Defense - 6 upvotes, $0
+120. [██████████ bruteforceable RIC Codes allowing information on contracts](https://hackerone.com/reports/647409) to U.S. Dept Of Defense - 6 upvotes, $0
-121. [XSS vulnerability on an Army website](https://hackerone.com/reports/187881) to U.S. Dept Of Defense - 5 upvotes, $0
+121. [[█████] Reflected GET XSS](https://hackerone.com/reports/648348) to U.S. Dept Of Defense - 6 upvotes, $0
-122. [Open Redirect in a DoD website](https://hackerone.com/reports/187006) to U.S. Dept Of Defense - 5 upvotes, $0
+122. [XSS vulnerability on an Army website](https://hackerone.com/reports/187881) to U.S. Dept Of Defense - 5 upvotes, $0
-123. [Cross-site request forgery vulnerability on a DoD website](https://hackerone.com/reports/191608) to U.S. Dept Of Defense - 5 upvotes, $0
+123. [Open Redirect in a DoD website](https://hackerone.com/reports/187006) to U.S. Dept Of Defense - 5 upvotes, $0
-124. [Password reset vulnerability on a DoD website](https://hackerone.com/reports/194308) to U.S. Dept Of Defense - 5 upvotes, $0
+124. [Cross-site request forgery vulnerability on a DoD website](https://hackerone.com/reports/191608) to U.S. Dept Of Defense - 5 upvotes, $0
-125. [Remote command execution (RCE) vulnerability on a DoD website](https://hackerone.com/reports/202652) to U.S. Dept Of Defense - 5 upvotes, $0
+125. [Password reset vulnerability on a DoD website](https://hackerone.com/reports/194308) to U.S. Dept Of Defense - 5 upvotes, $0
-126. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/196482) to U.S. Dept Of Defense - 5 upvotes, $0
+126. [Remote command execution (RCE) vulnerability on a DoD website](https://hackerone.com/reports/202652) to U.S. Dept Of Defense - 5 upvotes, $0
-127. [Insecure direct object reference vulnerability on a DoD website](https://hackerone.com/reports/184933) to U.S. Dept Of Defense - 5 upvotes, $0
+127. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/196482) to U.S. Dept Of Defense - 5 upvotes, $0
-128. [Reflected XSS on a DoD website](https://hackerone.com/reports/184750) to U.S. Dept Of Defense - 5 upvotes, $0
+128. [Insecure direct object reference vulnerability on a DoD website](https://hackerone.com/reports/184933) to U.S. Dept Of Defense - 5 upvotes, $0
 129. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/195638) to U.S. Dept Of Defense - 5 upvotes, $0
 130. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/195636) to U.S. Dept Of Defense - 5 upvotes, $0
 131. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/200125) to U.S. Dept Of Defense - 5 upvotes, $0